urgdog/urg.systems/about/index.md

 never acknowledged until this moment.
 That's "where the internet comes from".
 It's neat.

-so I do internet stuff, systems stuff, coding things, systems stuff, leadership things.
+so I do internet stuff, systems stuff, coding things, systems stuff, leadership things. sometimes I let my inner orc take the wheel here.
+You'll know when he shows up.

-all to make things not suck as much as they do.
+all to make things not suck as much as they do, and maybe get a laugh.

 w/e look if you want some pseudo feel-good depression bait about thought leadership go to linkedin.